 Duncan Lunan is a science and science fiction writer with a lifelong interest in the Search for Extraterrestrial Intelligence and particularly the possibility of past Contact.
 Since 1970 he has been a full-time writer, speaker, researcher, broadcaster, editor, critic and tutor.
 He has published 9 books and contributed to over 30 more, publishing 38 short stories and over 1420 articles.
 He was a curator of Airdrie Public Observatory for 18.5 years, on the committee running it for 30 years, and was Manager of the North Lanarkshire Astronomy Project doing outreach to schools 2006-2009.
 As Manager of the Glasgow Parks Astronomy Project, 1978-79, he designed and built the first astronomically aligned stone circle in Britain for over 3000 years.
-His investigation of the Green Children of Woolpit, “Children from the Sky”, was published by Mutus Liber in 2012; his most recent book is a collection of time-travel stories, “The Elements of Time”, illustrated by Sydney Jordan from Dundee and published by Shoreline of Infinity in 2012.
+His investigation of the Green Children of Woolpit, “Children from the Sky”, was published by Mutus Liber in 2012; his most recent book is a collection of time-travel stories, “The Elements of Time”, published by Shoreline of Infinity in 2016.
 The same publisher is about to release a paperback edition of “Starfield, Science Fiction by Scottish Writers”, which Duncan edited for Orkney Press in 1989.

 Talk: ‘Have We Been Visited?
 Three Possible, Circumstantial Indications’.